-To manually enter sample information, you must first select a Library Prep Kit in the Run Settings section.
+To enter sample information manually, you must first select a Library Prep and Index Kit in the Run Settings section.

 - 1 Adjust the samples table to an appropriate number of rows. - In the Rows field, use the up/down arrows or enter a number to specify the number of rows to add to the table.
-Select + to add the rows to the table. - ▶ Select X to delete a row. - ▶ Right-click on a row in the table and use the commands in the contextual menu. - Enter a unique sample ID in the Sample ID field.
-Use alphanumeric characters, dashes, or underscores.
-Spaces are not allowed in the Sample ID field. - 3 [Optional] Enter a sample description in the Sample Description field.
-Use alphanumeric characters, dashes, or underscores.
-Spaces are not allowed in the Sample Description field. - 4 If you have a plated kit, select an index plate well from the Index well drop-down list and skip to step 7.
+Select to add the rows to the table. - ► Select X to delete a row. - ▶ Right-click on a row in the table and use the commands in the contextual menu. - 2 Enter a unique sample ID in the Sample ID field. - Use alphanumeric characters, dashes, or underscores.
+Spaces are not allowed in this field. - 3 [Optional] Enter a sample description in the Description field. - Use alphanumeric characters, dashes, or underscores.
+Spaces are not allowed in this field. - 4 If you have a plated kit, select an index plate well from the Index well drop-down list.